-NOTE Information regarding descriptions and default values for general settings, alarm settings, and display settings is available in the i.C3 User Guide.
-For accurate calibration results and to avoid damage to the touchscreen, touch the crosshairs with the eraser end of a pencil.
-5 After all crosshairs have been touched, the i.C3 will reboot and display the language screen.

-NOTEIf the screen was unintentionally touched outside of any of the crosshair icons during calibration, the screen may be recalibrated using the process outlined above.
+NOTE For accurate calibration results and to avoid damage to the touchscreen, touch the crosshairs with the eraser end of a pencil.
+5 After all crosshairs have been touched, the i.C will reboot and display the language screen.
+NOTE If the screen was unintentionally touched outside of any of the crosshair icons during calibration, the screen may be recalibrated using the process outlined above.